All Episodes

 And I want to get back to that.

-But the big uh item today of liberal angst is the national security agency collecting phone call records of tens of millions of Americans, data provided by ATT, Verizon, Bell South, et cetera.
+But the big item today of liberal angst is the National Security Agency collecting phone call records of tens of millions of Americans, data provided by AT ⁇ T, Verizon, Bell South, etc.

 In other words, our lawyers didn't allow us to provide anything that wasn't required by law.

-Now I don't know whether you can help me here connect this dot, because a couple of weeks ago it became clear that Microsoft, Yahoo, Google, and others were cooperating with the Chinese government, complying with Chinese law to shut down access to sites that mentioned the word freedom,
+Now, I don't know whether you can help me here connect this dot because a couple of weeks ago, it became clear that Microsoft, Yahoo, Google, and others were cooperating with the Chinese government, complying with Chinese law, to shut down access to sites that mentioned the word freedom or Golang Fong, that exercise group they have there,

 There is no recording of what was said.

-Um, there is nothing in this NSA story, even though USA Today went out of its way to leave that implication that there's anything uh to do with recording conversations.
+Notwithstanding that, there is nothing in this NSA story, even though USA Today went out of its way to leave that implication, that there's anything to do with recording conversations.

-And then number two, it is obvious, I guess it's more than obvious to the advanced students in this class at the Limbaugh Institute that uh this isn't the target is not the NSA.
+And then number two, it is obvious, I guess it's more than obvious to the advanced students in this class at the Limbaugh Institute, that the target is not the NSA.

-I don't mean to be disrespectful, but you know, guys like that who were in the military and who went on to be uh CIA directors.
+I don't mean to be disrespectful, but, you know, guys like that who were in the military and who went on to be CIA directors.

 So Michael Hayden is not out of the mainstream in that regard at all.